-- 1. foreign currency monetary items outstanding at the reporting date must be translated at the spot rate at the reporting date; - 2. foreign currency non-monetary items that are measured at historical cost in a foreign currency must be translated using the exchange rate at the date of the transaction;
+1. foreign currency monetary items outstanding at the reporting date must be translated at the spot rate at the reporting date;1

-Monetary items are defined to mean units of currency held and assets and liabilities to be received or paid in a fixed or determinable number of units of currency.
+1 Monetary items are defined to mean units of currency held and assets and liabilities to be received or paid in a fixed or determinable number of units of currency.
 Spot rate means the exchange rate for immediate delivery.